top of page

 Search

-Future (II) and Sustainable Development Goals
+Future (II): Sustainable Development Goals

 U.N.'s Sustainable Development Goals ask countries, regardless of their wealth, to promote people's prosperity while protecting the planet